 Environment

 The major environmental benefit of the system is that the pyrolysis oil produced will replace fossil crude oil in the production of petrol and diesel.
-This is hugely beneficial for the climate, since pyrolysis oil produces as much as 80 to 90% less greenhouse gas emissions than the fossil alternative.
+This is hugely beneficial for the climate, since pyrolysis oil produces as much as 90% less greenhouse gas emissions than the fossil alternative.

 The pyrolysis plant’s environmental footprint is comparable to that of a small-scale biofuel boiler (5–10 MW).
 The plant will be responsible for a certain amount of emissions to air, noise and waste.